Tumblers: A Novel Collider Signature for Long-Lived Particles: Constraints and Event Rates

 One of the primary messages of Table~\ref{tab:eventcounts} is that the effective cross-section $\sigma_{\rm eff}^{({\rm DV})}$ for each of our parameter-space benchmarks is $\sigma_{\rm eff}^{({\rm DV})} \lesssim 0.06$~fb$^{-1}$.
-Such cross-sections are consistent with the constraints from displaced-jet searches discussed above.
-Thus, we conclude that a significant number of both tumbler events and events involving DVs of any sort could potentially still be awaiting discovery at the LHC or at future colliders, even though no significant excess in such events has been observed to date.
+Such cross-sections are consistent with the constraints from displaced-jet searches quoted above.
+We have also confirmed, using the recasting tools associated with the {\tt MadAnalysis~5}~\cite{Conte:2012fm} package, that each of these benchmarks is consistent with the LLP-search results~\cite{Araz:2021akd} currently incorporated into the {\tt MadAnalysis} database.
+We may therefore conclude that a significant number of both tumbler events and events involving DVs of any sort could potentially still be awaiting discovery at the LHC or at future colliders, even though no significant excess in such events has been observed to date.
 Although the above cross-sections lie very close to the exclusion limits from displaced-jet searches, we also note that there are regions of our parameter space wherein $\sigma_{\rm eff}^{({\rm DV})}$ lies even further below the bound from displaced-jet searches, tumblers still arise, and all additional constraints are satisfied.